colindaviddick/colindaviddick/README.md

 ### About Me
 - I’m looking to collaborate with other coders
-- Currently working on learning frontend development using JavaScript and React, and improving css skills.
+- Currently working on learning web development using MERN stack.

 #### Outside of coding
 - I enjoy drawing and painting